chrisbresky/Aquarius-Project/README.md

   </img>
 </a>

 *Hi, I’m Kennen!* I'm a full-time PhD fellow at Northwestern University and part-time [social media science communicator](https://www.youtube.com/channel/UC_V-JuHBZ1ZtTaJliRjN9pw).
 Growing up I was often bored in class and found the lessons unrelatable and uninspiring.
 As I continued on my academic journey I was inundated with mind numbing lecture/worksheet based curriculum that just wasn't cutting it.
 Fed up with these non-engaging pedagogies, I decided it was time to do something and make a change.
-This project is designed to provide teachers with engaging NGSS aligned lesson plans that offer interactive multi-media content paired with museums, institutions, and campuses across the nation/globe.

 ### What do we need?